(more than) 10 Awesome Iowa Mancation Ideas

 Iowa 80 Trucking Museum

 Ever wondered about the history of the trucking industry or wanted to check out some historic "big rigs"?
 This will be your dream destination.
 Located at the Iowa 80 Truck Stop in Walcott Iowa, this is the home of the worlds largest truck stop and the dream of it's founder Bill Moon.
-His passion for collecting antique trucks and trucking memorabilia ultimately spawned this museum.
+His passion for collecting antique trucks and trucking memorabilia ultimately spawned the Iowa 80 Trucking Museum.

 Field of Dreams Movie Site